Get A Quote

 Which Rubber Is Used in Cable Sheathing?

-Rubber can come in many forms, meaning there are a lot of different materials used in cable jackets, including EPDM.
-Synthetic rubbers typically offer better performance than their natural counterparts and make up many of the rubber compounds in cables.
+Rubber can come in many forms, meaning many different materials, including EPDM, are used in cable jackets.
+Synthetic rubbers typically perform better than their natural counterparts and make up many of the rubber compounds in cables.
 They are either thermoset or vulcanized to avoid softening or melting upon exposure to heat.
 Additives can drastically change the performance of the materials.

-• Vulcanized India Rubber (VIR): VIR combines rubber with minerals and sulfur and goes through a vulcanization process.
+• Vulcanized India Rubber (VIR): VIR combines rubber with minerals and sulfur and undergo a vulcanization process.
 It has excellent mechanical strength and durability, but it reacts with copper, so tinned copper conductors are necessary.

 • Polyethylene (PE): Polyethylene is another thermoplastic material like PVC.
 It’s more sensitive to moisture at high voltages and has lower dielectric losses than PVC.
 Its electrical properties make it a good choice for high-speed transmission cables that don’t need high flexibility.

 • Cross-linked polyethylene (XLPE): By adjusting the chains in polyethylene molecules, XLPE can withstand higher temperatures.
-It also results in higher dielectric losses than PE but can support higher temperature ranges.
+It also produces higher dielectric losses than PE but can support higher temperature ranges.

 • Silicone: Silicone jackets have strong ultraviolet resistance, flexibility and durability.
 They’re commonly used in sensitive environments, like medical and aerospace applications.